 - They have a product/service that is in mainstream production

 How much does it cost to attend?

 This cost of the program is 50,000 PKR (or about $500).
 This is way for us to make sure that we are financially sustainable.
-In order to make sure that the fee isn’t a deterrent for brilliant teams, we will automatically consider all applicants for scholarships covering up-to 50% of the program costs.
+In order to make sure that the fee isn’t a deterrent for brilliant teams, we will automatically consider all applicants for scholarships covering up-to 100% of the program costs.
 Also, all applicants from KP, FATA, GB, Balochistan and AJK will receive 80% scholarships if selected.